timothyshull/programming_notes/hardware/digital_design.md

 ## Glitches
 - possible that a single input transition can cause multiple output transitions
     - glitches or hazards
-- usually don’t cause problems
+- usually don't cause problems
     - important to realize that they exist and recognize them when looking at timing diagrams
 - glitches are not a problem when waiting for the propagation delay to elapse before we depend on the output because the output eventually settles to the right answer